 Your footwork is the most important thing when it comes to fighting a southpaw, so get a southpaw partner to move about in the ring with you without throwing any punches.
 Instead, concentrate on always maneuvering yourself into the correct positions to land punches.

+When you’re on the heavy bag, make a habit of circling to your left while jabbing at the same time.
 Familiarize yourself with the southpaw style by sparring as many southpaws as you can as it’s always the best way to prepare for real competition.